merenlab/anvio.org/help/main/artifacts/samples-txt/index.md

 This file type includes required and optional columns.

+{:.notice}
+While these required and optional columns are what anvi'o is going to look for anytime you expect to process a TAB-delimited file as <span class="artifact-n">[samples-txt](/help/main/artifacts/samples-txt)</span>, you can have as many columns as you like in a given TAB-delimited to be used as <span class="artifact-n">[samples-txt](/help/main/artifacts/samples-txt)</span> as long as it includes these required and optional columns.

 The following three columns are **required** for this file type:

 * `sample`: a single-word sample name,
 * `r1`: path to the FASTQ file for pair one, and
 * `r2`: path to the FASTQ file for pair two.

+{:notice}
+You can also use `name` as your first column instead of `sample`.

 While you can use relative paths for `r1` and `r2`, it is always better to have absolute paths to improve reproducibility.